motion/orbit/next.md

-# biz
+# next

+* product sprint for 3 weeks
+  * need to flesh out stripe home completely for demo
+  * goal is make home header have a slick video
+* also need to write three articles from write.md
+* then:
-* nick agreement
+  * 1 week
+    * update site with video intro
+    * update site with blog posts
-* demo/talk to spacex
+    * polish everything to better explain (features use cases)
-* demo/talk to bloomberg
+    * post articles to HN, PH, dev twitter, etc
-* demo/talk to vc fund
-* cofounder find

 # website

-* simpler italian theme and better messaging / new font
-* Mobile fixes
+* fossa/expensify logo/quote
 * Blog - one post: noise or customer success
-* purchase page
 * company logos (after sending to people)
-* <Parallax> move Search and Augmented Intelligence sections

 # dev

+* some small explore page improvements
 * fix directory showing profile card
 * hmr dehydrate/hydrate
 * types for .provide, .attach, and view()